akruszewski/gibl/manuscript/chapter3.md

 I> ### Definition 3
 I>
-I> SHA is a hashing algorithm which takes an input and produces a hash value.
+I> SHA is a hashing algorithm that takes an input and produces a hash value.

 Next, we will implement a procedure that calculates a block's hash.
 We will use the SHA hashing algorithm.
 Here's how we can do that: